What are the best vinyl cutting machines available today?

 Well, I’ve spent the last year testing 30+ models, and I’m finally ready to release my review (and my top pick).

-Choosing a new vinyl cutter can be a bit of a daunting task – there are so many to compare.
+Picking the best vinyl cutter can be a bit of a daunting task – there are so many to compare.
 It’s difficult to figure out the differences between various models, and even once you learn their specifications, how do you analyze which are relevant to you?

 Worst of all?